apache/beam/website/www/site/content/en/documentation/sdks/python-multi-language-pipelines-2.md

 # Python multi-language pipelines quickstart

 This page provides instructions for running the updated multi-language examples for the Python SDK.
-Also see this step-by-step [guide](python-custom-multi-language-pipelines-guide.md) on creating and running custom multi-language transforms.
+For more details, see this step-by-step [guide](python-custom-multi-language-pipelines-guide.md) on creating and running custom multi-language transforms.

 The code shown in this quickstart is available in a [collection of runnable examples](https://github.com/apache/beam/tree/master/examples/multi-language).